michaelscho/lassberg/analysis/evaluation_of_summary.md

 ## Summarization Methods
 Automatic text summarization is the process of generating a concise and coherent summary of a given text while preserving its most important information.
 The main challenge in automatic text summarization lies in the ability to extract and condense the most relevant content from the source material, while maintaining a natural language flow and structure.
 In the context of Joseph von Laßberg's correspondence, the task is to generate summaries of the letters that allow researchers to quickly grasp the main topics, events, and ideas discussed, without having to read the entire text.

-In this paper, the following text summarization methods are evaluated, which utilize various natural language processing (NLP) techniques to generate summaries: First, I rely on commercial products using OpenAI API.
-Then, I employ an OA approach, using models hosted on Hugging Face, an open-source library for natural language processing and machine learning:

-* GPT-4 and GPT-3.5 via OpenAI API: GPT-4 (and GPT-3.5) is a large-scale language model developed by OpenAI based on the GPT architecture.
-It is trained on diverse web text and is designed to generate coherent and contextually relevant responses in a conversational setting.
-Although not specifically designed for summarization, GPT-3.5 and GPT-4 can be adapted for this purpose by framing the summarization task as a conversation or by using appropriate prompts using the paid service [OpenAI API](https://openai.com/blog/openai-api).

-* GPT-2 via Hugging Face: [GPT-2](https://huggingface.co/docs/transformers/model_doc/gpt2), developed by OpenAI, is a predecessor to GPT-3.5 and GPT-4 and uses a similar architecture.
-While it is smaller in scale compared to GPT-4, GPT-2 has demonstrated promising results in various NLP tasks, including text summarization.
-Hugging Face's Transformers library provides an accessible implementation of GPT-2.
-The architecture is not made specifically for summarization tasks, but will be vealuated given the capabilities of its successors.
+The following common language models have been used to generate summaries:

 * T5 via Hugging Face: [T5](https://huggingface.co/docs/transformers/model_doc/t5) is a language model developed by Google Research that is designed to perform multiple NLP tasks by converting them into a text-to-text format.
 This approach allows T5 to handle tasks like translation, summarization, and question answering using a unified framework.
 The Hugging Face Transformers library provides an implementation of T5 that can be utilized for summarization tasks.

 * BART via Hugging Face: [BART](https://huggingface.co/docs/transformers/model_doc/bart) is a language model developed by Facebook AI, which combines the strengths of auto-regressive models like GPT-2 and auto-encoding models like BERT.
 BART has demonstrated strong performance in text generation tasks, including summarization.

 * PEGASUS via Hugging Face: [PEGASUS](https://huggingface.co/docs/transformers/model_doc/pegasus) (Pre-training with Extracted Gap-sentences for Abstractive Summarization) is a model developed by Google Research, specifically designed for abstractive text summarization.
 It employs a novel pre-training technique, where important sentences are removed from the input text, and the model is tasked with predicting these missing sentences.

+* GPT-2 via Hugging Face: [GPT-2](https://huggingface.co/docs/transformers/model_doc/gpt2), developed by OpenAI, is a predecessor to GPT-3.5 and GPT-4 and uses a similar architecture.
+While it is smaller in scale compared to GPT-4, GPT-2 has demonstrated promising results in various NLP tasks, including text summarization.
+Hugging Face's Transformers library provides an accessible implementation of GPT-2.
+The architecture is not made specifically for summarization tasks, but will be evaluated given the capabilities of its successors.

+* GPT-4 and GPT-3.5 via OpenAI API: GPT-4 (and GPT-3.5) is a large-scale language model developed by OpenAI based on the GPT architecture.
+It is trained on diverse web text and is designed to generate coherent and contextually relevant responses in a conversational setting.
+Although not specifically designed for summarization, GPT-3.5 and GPT-4 can be adapted for this purpose by framing the summarization task as a conversation or by using appropriate prompts using the paid service [OpenAI API](https://openai.com/blog/openai-api).

+All models have been given the same 10 letters that can be found in the appendix to summarize.
+Interestingly, although not designed specifically for text summarization, only the large Generative pre-trained transformer models were able to handle this task even remotely as expected.
+All other models produced outcome that was so unusable in this context, that it makes no sense to include it in a further evaluation (see data in this directory), that will be based entirely on GPT models.

 In my evaluation, I will compare these methods based on their ability to generate accurate, concise, and coherent summaries of the selected letters from Joseph von Laßberg's correspondence.
 The summaries will be evaluated using the following criteria and marked from 0 to 3, with 0 being the worst outcome.